Auditing Firm Indonesia

 FAQ’s about Auditing in Indonesia

-- Companies that according to Law No. 40 Year 2007 meet the following conditions:
+According to Law No. 40 Year 2007, audit is required for companies that meet the following criteria:

 Do the Indonesian Tax Authorities require tax returns to be attached with audited financial statements?